How to convert a loft and create more living space

 What fire safety do I need?

-You will need to include several fire safety features to comply with building Regs and ensure the conversion is safe for habitation.
+When you convert a loft, you’ll need to add several fire safety features to comply with Building Regulations and ensure the conversion is safe for habitation.

 Any new windows should be large enough to escape through.
 On a single-storey property, windows should also be low enough to allow safe passage out of the building.